osxmidi/LinVst-X/README.md

 LinVst-X usage is basically the same as LinVst except that the file to be renamed to the vst dll name is linvstx.so (rather than linvst.so for LinVst).

+The LinVst-X server can be preloaded

+wine /usr/bin/lin-vst-server-x.exe.so

 The usual X11 and Wine dev packages and multilib are needed (details are in the LinVst Make Guide https://github.com/osxmidi/LinVst/tree/master/Make-Guide) then

 make